chelseaalford/Projects/**README.md

 I also completed several projects in SQL and Tableau that I am unable to share due to privacy restrictions.

-1. **Decision Tree Analysis:** Built a decision tree modeling uncertainites in a litigation case using sensitivity analysis, VOI analysis, and utility analysis.
+1. **Decision Tree Analysis:** Built a decision tree modeling uncertainties in a litigation case using sensitivity analysis, VOI analysis, and utility analysis.
 2. **Health Care Analytics:**
        Performed data exploration, visualization, and linear regression to derive important insights from health care data.
 3. **Monte Carlo Simulation:**